meilisearch/documentation/learn/core_concepts/indexes.md

 Each index applies its own relevancy rules.
 All indexes are created with the same built-in <clientGlossary word="ranking rules"/> executed in a default order.
 Once your first document has been added, the index will record how the attributes must be sorted.
 Their order of importance will be deduced from their order of appearance in the document.

-For example, if in your first document attributes are listed as follows: `id, title, description, release_date`, any document containing the matching query in `title` will be considered more relevant than a document containing it in `description`.
+So if your document lists attributes in the following order: `id, title, description, release_date`, any document with the matching query in `title` will be considered more relevant than a document containing it in `description`.

-On top of that, you can add your custom rules to the ranking rules.
-For example, you may want to rank your movies either by release date or popularity, or both and so on. **Rules are customizable** so the results meet your user's needs as close as possible.
+You can **customize the rules** to ensure they meeet your user's needs.
+For example, you may want to rank your movies either by release date or popularity, or both and so on.

 [Learn more about ranking rules](/learn/core_concepts/relevancy.md)